-- 4.2.15.2.1 The Sanitation District may use short-term debt to cover temporary or emergency cash flow shortages. -All short-term borrowing shallwill be subject to Boardof Directors approval by resolution. - 4.2.2 The District may utilize Board approved intra-agency loans rather than outside debt instruments to meet short-term cash needs.
-Intra-agency loans will be permitted only if an analysis of the affected Revenue Areas indicates funds are available and the use of these funds will not impact current operations.
-The principal, along with interest at the prevailing rate as established by the Sanitation District's Treasurer, will be paid to the lending Revenue Area. - 4.2.35.2.2 Commercial Paper The Sanitation District may issue short-term debt in the form of Commercial Paper. - 4.2.45.2.3 Revenue Bonds -The Sanitation District may issue as special obligations various types of revenue securities including notes, warrants, interim debentures, bonds, and temporary bonds.
-Securities issued as special obligations do not constitute outstanding indebtedness of the Sanitation District nor do they exhaust its legal debt-incurring power. -Bonding should be limited to projects with available revenue sources, whether self-generated or dedicated from other sources such as user fees. -Adequate financing feasibility studies should be performed for each revenue issue. -Sufficiency of revenues should continue throughout the life of the bonds.

-- 4.2.55.2.4 Certificates of Participation - Certificates of participation are essentially leases which are sold to the public.
+- 5.2.1 The Sanitation District may use short-term debt to cover temporary or emergency cash flow shortages.
+All short-term borrowing shall be subject to Board of Directors approval by resolution. - 5.2.2 Commercial Paper The Sanitation District may issue short-term debt in the form of Commercial Paper. - 5.2.3 Revenue Bonds The Sanitation District may issue as special obligations various types of revenue securities including notes, warrants, interim debentures, bonds and temporary bonds.
+Securities issued as special obligations do not constitute outstanding indebtedness of the Sanitation District nor do they exhaust its legal debt-incurring power.
+Bonding should be limited to projects with available revenue sources, whether self-generated or dedicated from other sources such as user fees.
+Adequate financing feasibility studies should be performed for each revenue issue.
+Sufficiency of revenues should continue throughout the life of the bonds. - 5.2.4 Certificates of Participation Certificates of participation are essentially leases which are sold to the public.
 The lease payments are subject to annual appropriation.
 Investors purchase certificates representing their participation in the lease.
 Often, equipment or facilities being acquired serve as collateral.
-These securities are most useful when other means to finance are not available under state law. - 4.2.65.2.5 Refundings A refunding is generally the underwriting of a new bond issue whose proceeds are used to redeem an outstanding issue. - 4.2.6.15.2.5.1 Prior to beginning a refunding bond issue, the Sanitation District shallwill review and estimate of the savings achievable from the refunding. -The Sanitation District may also review a pro forma schedule estimating the savings assuming that the refunding is done at various points in the future.
-Following are the conditions under which the Sanitation District shallwill consider refunding outstanding bonds: - 4.2.6.1.15.2.5.1.1 Net present value savings are at least three (3) percent of the par amount of the refunded bonds. -Net present value savings of less than three (3) percent of refunded bonds are acceptable when compared to savings that could be achieved by waiting for more favorable interest rates and/or call premiums. - 4.2.6.1.25.2.5.1.2 Net present value savings exceed the costs of issuing the bonds. - 4.2.6.1.35.2.5.1.3 The bonds to be refunded have restrictive or outdated covenants. - 4.2.6.1.45.2.5.1.4 Restructuring debt is deemed to be desirable.
+These securities are most useful when other means to finance are not available under state law. - 5.2.5 Refundings A refunding is generally the underwriting of a new bond issue whose proceeds are used to redeem an outstanding issue. - 5.2.5.1 Prior to beginning a refunding bond issue, the Sanitation District shall review and estimate the savings achievable from the refunding.
+The Sanitation District may also review a pro forma schedule estimating the savings assuming that the refunding is done at various points in the future.
+Following are the conditions under which the Sanitation District shall consider refunding outstanding bonds: - 5.2.5.1.1 Net present value savings are at least three (3) percent of the par amount of the refunded bonds.
+Net present value savings of less than

+- three (3) percent of refunded bonds are acceptable when compared to savings that could be achieved by waiting for more favorable interest rates and/or call premiums. - 5.2.5.1.2 Net present value savings exceed the costs of issuing the bonds. - 5.2.5.1.3 The bonds to be refunded have restrictive or outdated covenants. - 5.2.5.1.4 Restructuring debt is deemed to be desirable.

-4.35.3 Debt Structure-
+5.3 Debt Structure